 En español | What do your retirement goals look like?
 Extended travel, more quality time with your children and grandchildren, picking up hobbies or personal pursuits, owning a beach cottage or mountain cabin?
-Before you start putting money aside for that RV, be sure to contemplate caregiving as a part of your post-retirement years.
+Before you start putting money aside for that RV, be sure to contemplate caregiving as a part of your postretirement years.

 On top of this, many older adults are caregiving for a spouse or adult child with an illness, disability or special needs.
 So, the majority of us will both need care and provide care in our 60s and beyond.

-It's a bad bet to take a “wait and see” approach to whether you or your caregivers will have enough assets to cover your needs.
-Instead, developing a long-range plans ensures you and your loved ones have strong support and less overall stress when the time comes.
+It's a bad bet to take a wait-and-see approach to whether you or your caregivers will have enough assets to cover your needs.
+Developing a long-range plan ensures you and your loved ones have strong support and less overall stress when the time comes.

 If you need a caregiver

-Saving and budgeting
+1. Saving and budgeting

-Calculate the amount of money you expect to need in retirement, in times of good and poor health — and budget for both.
-Save or earmark certain assets specifically for caregiving needs.
-At some point, you may wish to simplify your finances to meet this goal.
-The older you are, the more likely you'll rely on both paid and unpaid caregivers for assistance.
-Downsizing your living space at a certain age may open up assets to bring in paid help, such as aides or housekeepers.
-Or you may consider some home modifications that will let you live at home independently with less reliance on caregivers and without moving into an assisted living or nursing facility.
-If you already have a diagnosis, research the costs of your treatment and potential future needs to determine how expensive your care will be in the long term.
+- Downsizing your living space at a certain age may open up assets to bring in paid help, such as aides or housekeepers.
+Or consider home modifications that will let you live at home independently with less reliance on caregivers and without moving into an assisted living or nursing facility.

-Purchasing insurance or annuities
+2. Purchasing insurance or annuities

-Public benefits planning
+3. Public benefits planning

 Tools like personal services contracts will allow you to pay your loved one who is taking care of you.
-Other techniques like reallocating income or assets, paying off certain debts and purchasing allowable Medicaid spend-down items, or setting up trusts can help maintain the maximum amount of assets for your spouse and provide extra support to you in your retirement years.
+Other techniques like reallocating income or assets, paying off certain debts, purchasing allowable Medicaid spend-down items or setting up trusts can help maintain the maximum amount of assets for your spouse and provide extra support to you in your retirement years.

 If you will be the caregiver

-So, whether you become a caregiver at age 35 or 65, you have to account for your personal financial strength when you undertake the job.
+So whether you become a caregiver at age 35 or 65, you have to account for your personal financial strength when you undertake the job.
 Mitigating the impacts and pitfalls that caregivers face will help you maintain future security.

-Understanding your expected contributions
+Understand your expected contributions

 Knowing what your care recipient will expect — or need — from you is the first step.
 Figuring things out during a medical crisis can result in hasty decisions.
 Although people can be uncomfortable talking about money, it's a necessary conversation.
 If you work together, you may find ways to minimize your personal outlay.

-Securing your future financial strength
+Secure your future financial strength

 If you have been saving toward your own retirement, it's important to preserve those assets.